gabrielbarth/aircnc/README.md

 # english
 ```

-This apllication was developed by RocketSeat team during the "Omnsistack week 9.0".
+Application based on AirBnB plataform.
+It was developed by RocketSeat team during the "Omnsistack week 9.0".
 It's composed by:
 - Mobile plataform to request a time schedule to a workspace;
 - Web plataform to receive requests in real time and accepting or declining the ask.